Discover the different ways you will learn throughout the academic year.

 Your tutors are strongly committed to ensuring you receive the highest quality online experience.

-If we are required to go into full lockdown, in-person sessions in laboratories and workshops would need to be suspended.
-Over the course of the past 18 months many subject areas have developed innovative online methods to enable lab work to continue.
+In a full lockdown, in-person sessions in laboratories and workshops are suspended.
+Many subject areas have developed innovative online methods to enable lab work to continue.
 Where this is not possible, we would make adjustments to enable you to access a lab or workshop as soon as this was permitted.
 If access was restricted for a significant period, we would contact you to let you know what this would mean for you.

-The trajectory of the pandemic may mean that staff are unable to deliver teaching at some points in the year – for example, if they have to self-isolate because they have tested positive for Covid-19 or have come into close contact with someone who has.
+The trajectory of any public health scenario, such as a pandemic, may mean that staff are unable to deliver teaching at some points in the year – for example, because they are unwell or have been in contact with someone who is sick.

 All schools in the University have a series of actions which they will put in place if this occurs and will seek, where possible, to provide a substitute tutor.